 Beyond keeping the peace

-Australia is a leading advocate for the international implementation of the Responsibility to Protect (R2P).
-R2P is an expression of the irrevocable collective commitment to ensure that never again will the world be confronted with the horrors of genocide and other atrocity crimes.
-Australia is a member of the Friends of R2P grouping at the United Nations, a co-facilitator of the Global Network of R2P Focal Points and a key contributor to the creation of the Global Action Against Mass Atrocity Crimes initiative.
-The Australian Government provides financial assistance to: the Asia Pacific Centre for R2P; the Global Centre for R2P; and the Joint Office of the UN Special Advisers on the Prevention of Genocide and the Responsibility to Protect to advance R2P research and activities.
+Australia is a leading advocate for the international implementation of the Responsibility to Protect (R2P) principle, which addresses the responsibility of states to protect populations from the mass atrocity crimes of genocide, war crimes, crimes against humanity, and ethnic cleansing.
+This principle was agreed by world leaders in 2005.
+To strengthen advocacy and implementation of R2P, Australia is a member of the Group of Friends of R2P in both New York and Geneva, a co-facilitator of the Global Network of R2P Focal Points,and a partner of the Global Action Against Mass Atrocity Crimes initiative.
+The Australian Government provides funding to: the Asia Pacific Centre for R2P; the Global Centre for R2P; and the Joint Office of the UN Special Advisers on the Prevention of Genocide and the Responsibility to Protect to advance R2P research and global outreach.